turingschool/curriculum/source/topics/cli.markdown

 The computer knows where to find it.

-Try it in a different terminal window, and it should still give you the `command not found` message.
+Now try it in a different terminal window.
+It should give you the
+`command not found` message.

 It's quite common to create a `~/bin` directory that you put on your PATH